z00/api_challenge/README.md

 ```

-NO ORM (Hibernate was used).
+NO ORM (Hibernate).
 Reasons can be discussed.

 TODOs: